-These parts are commonly expressed in number form—25/50/20, for example.
+Your policy limits are commonly expressed in number form: 25/50/20, for example.
 The first two numbers refer to your bodily injury liability limits per person and per accident.
 The last number refers to your property damage liability limit.

 In the above example, the number 20 stands for $20,000.
-That means if you have a property damage liability limit of $20,000, your coverage will pay up to $20,000 for the combined property damage in an accident that you caused.
+That means you have a property damage liability limit of $20,000 and your coverage will pay up to $20,000 for the combined property damage in an accident that you caused.
 Higher limits add to the cost of your policy, but they also give you better coverage.

 In some states, drivers have the option to buy a combined single limit (CSL) policy for both bodily injury liability and property damage liability.
 The limit represents the maximum amount that will be paid out for all injuries and property damage in an accident.

 States generally require drivers to get a minimum level of property damage liability insurance.
-The mandatory limits can vary significantly by state; they range from $5,000 to $25,000 per accident.
+Minimum coverage requirements can vary significantly by state; they range from $5,000 to $25,000 per accident.

-According to the Insurance Information Institute, the average liability claim for property damage is $3,841.
-That’s less than the mandatory minimum limit in every state.
+Insurance Information Institute, the average liability claim for property damage is $3,841.
+That’s less than the minimum amount required in every state.

-However, this number could spike if you’re found responsible for a major accident.
-If the costs of the property damage exceed your limit, you still have to pay the remaining balance and you may be sued.
+However, if you’re found responsible for a major accident and the costs of the property damage exceed your limit, you still have to pay the remaining balance and you may be sued.
 If the court rules against you, your assets can be seized to pay off the balance.
 Not only will you face legal challenges, but you can expect the cost of your insurance to skyrocket going forward.

-To avoid this kind of worst-case scenario, it’s recommended that you go beyond your state’s minimum limit and get as much property damage liability coverage as you can afford.
+To avoid this kind of worst-case scenario, it’s recommended that you go beyond your state’s insurance requirements and get as much property damage liability coverage as you can afford.

 The cost of property damage liability varies depending on the driver, the state, and the insurance company.

 If you opt for your state’s minimum requirements for coverage, you can expect to pay less than if you buy additional coverage above the minimum.
-If you live in an area with more drivers, there’s a greater chance that you’ll get into a car accident and your property damage liability cost will likely increase.
+If you live in an area with more drivers, there’s a greater chance that you’ll get into a car accident—so companies set higher insurance rates in these areas.